Alpyaman/Customer_Segmentation/README.md

 ## ☁️ Deploy to Streamlit Cloud

-1. Push this project to a public GitHub repo
+1. Push this project to a public GitHub repo (no dataset needed)
 2. Go to [Streamlit Cloud](https://streamlit.io/cloud)
 3. Click **"New App"** → Select your repo and `app.py`
-4. Add a **Secrets File** with any API keys if needed (not used in this project)
+4. App will prompt user to **upload CSV** on launch
 5. Click **Deploy**

 ---